icedland/iced/src/rust/iced-x86/README.md

 - `intel`: (✔️Enabled by default) Enables the Intel (XED) formatter
 - `masm`: (✔️Enabled by default) Enables the masm formatter
 - `nasm`: (✔️Enabled by default) Enables the nasm formatter
+- `fast_fmt`: (✔️Enabled by default) Enables `FastFormatter` which is ~1.6x faster than the other formatters (the time includes decoding + formatting).
+Use it if formatting speed is more important than being able to re-assemble formatted instructions.
 - `db`: Enables creating `db`, `dw`, `dd`, `dq` instructions.
 It's not enabled by default because it's possible to store up to 16 bytes in the instruction and then use another method to read an enum value.
 - `std`: (✔️Enabled by default) Enables the `std` crate. `std` or `no_std` must be defined, but not both.
 - `no_std`: Enables `#![no_std]`. `std` or `no_std` must be defined, but not both.
 This feature uses the `alloc` crate (`rustc` `1.36.0+`) and the `hashbrown` crate.